 The rules governing an immigrant’s category and country of birth were set forth by the Immigration Act of 1965.

-As explained in Renewing The Battle For Family Unity, the Act divided family-based applications into two major categories.
+The Act divided family-based applications into two major categories.

 Immigrants in the first category are classified as “immediate relatives.”
 This category includes the spouses, minor children (unmarried and under 21), and parents of U.S. citizens.

 There are no quotas on the number of green cards which can be issued to immigrants classifiable as immediate relatives.